 With the field in place, we can set up the rule which will define the sharing.

-From the app launcher, open the FormulaShare app (if you don't see this, check that the permission set is assigned).
+From the app launcher, open the FormulaShare app (if you don't see this, follow the steps in Permission Set Assignment to assign the FormulaShare Admin User permission set).

 Rules are created from the FormulaShare Rules tab.
 Click "New Rule" to start setting one up.